sjbennett123/polarlarp/content/past_writeups/202210/dont_talk_to_strangers/roles/willowisp.md

 description:
 Layout: role
 quantity: 2
-introduction: You were a simple of Will-O-Wisp of Woodhaven with your magic tree as a home.
+introduction: You were a simple Will-O-Wisp of Woodhaven with your magic tree as a home.
 One day the Vampire Hessol Korag came to your tree under the full moon and discovered its power.
 You tried to scare him off, but he threatened you with a Cold Iron Axe and cutting down your tree!
 After you heard his demands, you had no choice but to help his grow his Stonewood Circle of Blood!
 reset: Unlimited
 body: 15
 defenses:
   - No Metabolism
   - Non-Corporal Form (Immune to Pin/Web/Bind/Confine)